Mardistan (film)

 Mardistan (Macholand): Reflections on Indian Manhood is a Punjabi documentary by Harjant Gill.
 It was produced by Public Service Broadcasting Trust.

 Synopsis

 The documentary revolves around four Punjabi men from different backgrounds and generations.
-Amandeep Sandhu is a writer who tries to understand the physical and sexual abuse he witnessed while he wasstudying in an elite military academy.
+Amandeep Sandhu is a writer who tries to understand the physical and sexual abuse he witnessed while he was studying in an elite military academy.
 Gurpreet Singh is a Sikh father who has twin daughters and is resisting the pressure to produce a son.
 Tarun is young college student who wants to have a girlfriend to lose his virginity.
 Dhananjay a working-class gay activist who tells the truth to his wife after twenty years of marriage.